maglev99/vercel-apollo-issue/README.md

 - To view working version locally build and start project or 'npm run dev' and visit localhost:3000/api/fetch-test

 - To reproduce issue deploy to vercel and visit DEPLOYED_URL/api/fetch-test

+- Remember to add the Environment Variable DATABASE_URL with a Postgres Connection URL (ie. empty Postgres DB).
+It is not used to reproduce issue but needed to pass build and deploy.